-If your financial situation has changed or you just want better car loan terms, refinancing your car loan may be a good move.
+If your financial situation has changed or you just want better car loan terms, refinancing your car loan could be a good move.

 When you refinance your car, you take on a new loan to pay off the balance on your current car loan.
 Maybe your credit has improved and you might qualify for a lower interest rate, or your financial situation has gotten better and you want to remove the co-signer from your original loan.
 Refinancing with a new loan could mean getting better terms and rates that are more in line with your current financial needs and long-term plans.